-Transfer students are accepted from accredited colleges based on their application, essay, SAT/ACT scores and transcripts from previous institutions attended.
+Transfer students are accepted from accredited colleges based on their application, essay, SAT/ACT scores (optional), and transcripts from previous institutions attended.
 All transcripts from colleges and other institutions of higher learning are required.
-(If an Associate Degree has been earned, SAT/ACT scores are not required.)
+(If an Associate Degree has been earned from a regionally accredited college or university, the high school transcript is not required.)
 Credits will be considered from institutions having accreditation recognized by the Council on Higher Education Accreditation.
-University of Valley Forge follows the recommendations of the joint statement of the American Association of Collegiate Registrars and Admissions Officers, The American Council on Education/ Commission of Educational Credit and the Council on Higher Education Accreditation regarding the transfer of credits from institutions of postsecondary education.
+University of Valley Forge follows the recommendations of the joint statement of the American Association of Collegiate Registrars and Admissions Officers, The American Council on Education/Commission of Educational Credit and the Council on Higher Education Accreditation regarding the transfer of credits from institutions of postsecondary education.